-The content includes, but is not limited to, leadership, communication and employability skills, human relations, safe and efficient work practices, use of cutting and/or welding processes to fabricate parts according to shop drawings or written specifications.
+Course Content The content includes, but is not limited to, leadership, communication and employability skills, human relations, safe and efficient work practices, use of cutting and/or welding processes to fabricate parts

 These programs are a planned sequence of instruction consisting of five (5) occupational completion points.
 OCPs provide a student with early completion training options linked to employment opportunities established by the Florida Department of Education based on the Standard Occupational Classification (SOC) system and accepted industry titles.